La Jacetania

 La Jacetania (A Chacetania; Jacétanie) is a comarca in northern Aragon, Spain.
 It is located in the northwestern corner of the Huesca and Zaragoza provinces.

-The administrative capital is Jaca, with 13,374 inhabitants the largest town of the comarca.
+The administrative capital is Jaca, which with a population of 13,374 is the largest town in the comarca.
 The area is famous for its ski resorts.

-Jacetania borders with France in the north and with Navarre in the west.
+Jacetania is bordered by France to the north and Navarre to the west.
 Most of its territory is mountainous, with the ranges of the Pyrenees and Pre-Pyrenees covering most of its area.
 The name of the comarca originates in the ancient Iberian tribe of the Iacetani (Iaccetani).

 This comarca was the birthplace of the historic County of Aragon.

 Municipal terms

 The traditional names of the towns, when different from the official name, are in brackets.